kekyo/ILAsm.Managed/README.md

 ## ILAsm.Managed

-You can refer to MSBuild symbols as properties.
+You can refer to MSBuild symbols as properties with [ILAsm.Managed package](https://www.nuget.org/packages/ILAsm.Managed).
 Using this property, you can easily run the command in safer multi-platform environment:

 ```xml